ibm-cloud-docs/assistant/deploy-web-chat.md

 ## Adding support for transfers
 {: #deploy-web-chat-haa}

-Delight your customers with 360-degree support by integrating your Web Chat with a third-party service desk solution.
+Delight your customers with 360-degree support by integrating your web chat with a third-party service desk solution.

 The following service desk offerings are supported: